siji147/devops-challenge-scripting-docker/README.md

-# woven-planet-challenge
+# DevOps Challenge - Docker and Scripting

-### Introduction
+## Introduction

 ---

-This challenge is about using Docker to encapsulate a tool called Mkdocs ([http://www.mkdocs.org/](http://www.mkdocs.org/)) to produce and serve a website in order to avoid installing Mkdocs locally.
+This challenge is about using Docker to encapsulate a tool called [Mkdocs](http://www.mkdocs.org/) to produce and serve a website in order to avoid installing Mkdocs locally.
+The full details of the challenge can be found [here](./devops-challenge.md).

-### Building the Image
+## Building the Image

 ---